metagov/gateway/docs/driver_tutorial.rst

         "community": "my-community-1234",
         "status": "pending",
         "errors": {},
-        "outcome": {
-            "poll_url": "https://www.loomio.org/p/1234",
+        "outcome": {   # <-- the shape of this object will differ for each process "poll_url": "https://www.loomio.org/p/1234",
             "votes": {"one": 1, "two": 0, "three": 0}
         }
     }

-The Driver can poll that process continually until it returns a record with ``status: "completed"``.
-Depending on the plugin implementation, the ``outcome`` may be updated continually as the process progresses (counting votes as they are cast, for example).

-In some cases, the plugin exposes a way for the Driver to "close" the process early.
-Close a process by making a ``DELETE`` request:
+If the plugin supports it, the Driver can "close" the process early by making a ``DELETE`` request to the same location:

 .. code-block:: shell

     # request
-    curl -i -X DELETE 'http://127.0.0.1:8000/api/internal/process/discourse.poll/128'
+    curl -i -X DELETE 'http://127.0.0.1:8000/api/internal/process/discourse.poll/127'

     # response
     HTTP/1.1 200 OK